Frequently Asked Questions

 This Global Consent is at a high level and includes impact assessments and management plans from a range of disciplines.

-All members of the public, including landowners, will have an opportunity to provide their views on the Project via the public notification and submission process.
+All members of the public, including landowners, had an opportunity to provide their views on the Project via the public notification and submission process December 2024 to February 2025.

 The technical impact assessments submitted as a part of our global consent application were: archaeological, cultural, ecological, coastal erosion, social, recreational, geotechnical, landscape and visual, traffic, and stakeholder engagement.